flypy/flypy/docs/source/numbacore.rst

     myarray = Array[Double, 2]()

-This will mostly appear in (numba) library code, and not in user-written code, which uses higher-level APIs that ultimately construct these types.
+This will mostly appear in (flypy) library code, and not in user-written code, which uses higher-level APIs that ultimately construct these types.
 E.g.:

 .. code-block:: python